Helena Festival set for July 3 - Shelby County Reporter

 “We plan to have arts and crafts vendors, food trucks and other things,” George explained.
 “We are hosting this in the Old Town Helena area around the amphitheater which is perfect because of the entertainment district.
 People can walk around freely with their drinks while browsing the options in that area.”

-Every year the HBA sells t-shirts as a keepsake to remember the festival, as well as to help fund the fireworks display that happens at the end.
+Every year the HBA sells T-shirts as a keepsake to remember the festival, as well as to help fund the fireworks display that happens at the end.
 These shirts will be available for purchase in the coming week on the HBA website.

 The festival is currently seeking vendors for the event.
 George said that the event usually runs out of vendor spots before the deadline, so those seeking to set up should register soon.